-Leona’s areas of interest include environmental learning, ecological communities, social identity, community organizing, and participatory processes of all kinds.
+Leona’s areas of interest include environmental leadership education, culturally responsive pedagogy, equitable and accessible program design, and participatory processes of all kinds.
 Her master’s thesis research developed recommendations for designing citizen science projects specifically to recruit and support underrepresented participants.
 Her research has been published in Environmental Health Perspectives, Citizen Science Theory and Practice, and International Journal of Environmental Research and Public Health.

 - BS, Natural Resources, University of Arizona